| Title: | Additional Operators to Help You Write Cleaner R Code |

 a logical value

-on two non-interger numbers can give unexpected results (see examples.)
+non-integer numbers can give unexpected results (see examples), because of the

 x |